 Each presentation must clearly represent the selected program and Criteria for Judging and must include (but are not limited to) the following required drawings:

 - Large scale drawing(s), either orthographic or three dimensional, illustrating the use of structural steel

 - Three-dimensional representation, either in the form of an axonometric, perspective, or model photographs – one of which should illustrate the character of the project.

 - Building/Site sections sufficient to show site context and major program elements

-- Site plan showing the surrounding buildings, topography, and circulation patterns
+- Site plan showing the surrounding buildings, topography and access/circulation

 - Floor plans